Book Book Your Stay

 4. South Rim Trail

-South Rim is the bigger Cedar Breaks commitment on this list.
+When guests tell us they want the big Cedar Breaks walk, this is the one we bring up.
 NPS lists it at 5 miles and about 4 hours, with Spectra Point at mile 1, Ramparts Viewpoint at mile 2, and Bartzen Viewpoint at mile 2.5.
 The trail starts at 10,500 feet, so the climb back matters.

 More info: Cedar Breaks South Rim details on NPS